ABRG-Models/morphologica/docs/tutorial/quick.md

 {
     // Set up a morph::Visual 'scene environment'. morph::Visual v(1024, 768, "Made with morph::GraphVisual");
-    // Create a new GraphVisual object with offset within the scene of 0,0,0 auto gv = std::make_unique<morph::GraphVisual<double>> (morph::vec<float>({0,0,0}));
+    // Create a GraphVisual object (obtaining a unique_ptr to the object) with a spatial offset within the scene of 0,0,0 auto gv = std::make_unique<morph::GraphVisual<double>> (morph::vec<float>({0,0,0}));
-    // Boilerplate bindmodel function call - do this for every model you add to a Visual v.bindmodel (gv);
+    // This mandatory line of boilerplate code sets the parent pointer in GraphVisual and binds some functions v.bindmodel (gv);
     // Data for the x axis.
 A vvec is like std::vector, but with built-in maths methods morph::vvec<double> x;